Underground storage tank (UST) systems

 Copy of final adopted rule language

 - Additional proposed changes to Chapter 7150 to reflect the Operator Training requirement of the Energy Policy Act can be viewed on the rule making Web page.
 On that page you can find scheduled meetings, updates on the rule making process, and preliminary drafts.

 USTs which contain petroleum or hazardous materials are subject to the MPCA’s design and operating rules for USTs.
 Tank appurtenances such as piping and dispensers are also covered.
 Definitions in the rules are found at Minnesota Rules, Chapter 7150.0030.

-Some types of USTs are exempt from the regulations.
-They include:
+Some types of USTs are exempt from the regulations:

-- Tanks of 110 gallons or less capacity
+- Tanks with capacity of 110 gallons or less

-- Farm and residential tanks of 1,100 gallons or less capacity storing motor fuel for non-commercial purposes
+- Farm and residential tanks with capacity of 1,100 gallons or less, storing motor fuel for non-commercial purposes

-- Tanks of 1,100 gallons or less capacity storing heating oil for consumptive use on the premises
+- Tanks with capacity of 1,100 gallons or less, storing heating oil for consumptive use on the premises

 - Tanks that contain a minimum concentration of regulated substances